NickersF/Front-End-Learning/README.md

 # Front-End-Learning
 A repository that contains various front-end learning projects.
 This serves as a space where I can keep common UI patterns and templates which I can re-use and modify in the future.

+Many of these examples are mirrored on codepen.
+Links will be provided as they exist.

 ## Some notes on formatting: